 Featured image above: Muskoka River House, Designed to the R2000 standard for Code Compliance (but not certified) for Altius Architecture/Trevor McIvor Architect by Andy Thomson

 Over the years it has become clear to me that there are very different types of architects.
 Some are business and marketing experts, deftly winning new contracts and growing large firms.
 Others are design geniuses, creating sublime spaces and elegant structures, while still others – often the wallflowers – are technical experts, creating high-performance buildings with an arsenal of software tools.
-Some of the best builders are architects, but that does not mean they are great designers.
-Often the best designers have little regard for technical execution or energy performance.
-It is rare to see a single individual possess all of these various skills.
-The best mix is often found in a team of designers, blending the skills of each individual’s strengths for result that is greater than the sum of its parts.
+Even some of the best builders were trained as architects, but that does not necessarily make them great designers.
+Even the best designers can be out of touch with matters of technical execution or energy performance.
+My point is: It is rare to see a single individual possess all of these various skills.
+The best mix is often found in a team of designers, blending the skills of each individual’s strengths for resulting whole that is greater than the sum of its parts.
 In this post however we will be paying special attention to the wallflowers, because they hold the keys to any team’s ability to deliver not just excellent architecture, but excellent high performance architecture.

 Performance Energy Modeling Professional: A Term sometimes found at the bottom of EEDS or Energy Efficiency Design Summary forms that were created by OHBA and OBOA as a convenience for review of SB10 and SB12 information.
 The term is not a regulated designation and as such no specific designation is required for OBC compliance in a Performance Path submission, except when the Performance Path is targeting EnerGuide or R2000 certification, at which point only a certified Energy Evaluator may be used.
 Hot2000 can be used by Architects for Code Compliance purposes only, but not for Certification.
 Architects, Professional Engineers, BCINs or other Energy Advisor/Evaluators can be deemed Performance Energy Modelling professionals when they have the requisite experience and expertise.